artefactory-skaff/vertex-pipeline-starter-kit/docs/managing_pipeline_configuration.md

 If you need your configs to be centrally available on GCP you may want to store them remotely in a database.

-This can be useful when you need these configurations available elsewhere than just in your pipeline, or if your configuration are not defined in the same codebase as your pipelines.
-For example, you could have them defined in a Google sheet or as a user input in a Streamlit, etc...
+This can be useful when you need these configurations available elsewhere on GCP than just in your pipeline.

+It is also practical if your configurations are not defined in the same codebase as your pipelines.
+For example, if you let users pilot pipelines via a Google sheet or a Streamlit, etc...

-In this case, I would recommend using Firestore (not in Datastore mode).
+In this case, using Firestore is a very good option.
 It requires very little setup, and is very easy to use since it stores data as documents (essentially dicts).
 You will also be able to go and view your stored configurations and their contents in the UI.

 ??? example "Firestore usage examples"
-    !!! example "Put to Firestore"
+    !!! example "Interacting with Firestore"

         ````python3
         from typing import Dict, Any, Union